genius-systems/gameta/docs/docs/metarepos/metarepos.md

 where source code is split across many repositories.
-In this paradigm, the advantages and disadvantages of the monorepo are reversed i.e. the project is dissociated into smaller organised parts and these parts becomes easier to manage, whereas coordinating all of these fragmented pieces of software becomes a nightmare.
+In this paradigm, the advantages and disadvantages of the monorepo are reversed i.e. the project is dissociated into smaller organised parts and these parts becomes easier to manage, whereas coordinating all these fragmented pieces of software becomes a nightmare.

 ## Metarepos